“Fattertainment” – Obesity in the Media

 Movies like The Nutty Professor, Norbit and Shallow Hal, where actors dress up in fat suits and engage in clichéd slapstick (like getting stuck in small spaces because of their girth), have earned millions of dollars at the box office by mocking individuals with obesity.
 This phenomenon even earned the unwelcome label – “fattertainment” – media that is both immensely popular and a breeding ground for obesity stereotypes.

 Interestingly, very few people have called foul on our culture’s fascination with fat humor.
 The question is, why?
 In a world where there are very few remaining social groups to laugh at, why is it okay to make fun of people with obesity?

 Researchers have attempted to document this trend commonly referred to as “weight bias in the media.”
 Studies have analyzed primetime television shows and movies and found that overweight female characters are often teased and insulted by male characters, which is followed by audience laughter.

-Obese characters are shown overindulging in junk food and are less likely than thinner characters to be involved in romantic relationships.
+Characters with obesity are shown overindulging in junk food and are less likely than thinner characters to be involved in romantic relationships.
 “Fat Monica” on the hit show Friends is a prime example.
 When Monica is thin, she’s portrayed as attractive and lovable.
 But, when dressed in a fat suit, “Fat Monica” is portrayed as pathetic and not able to stop eating.

 Think about Harry Potter’s cousin, Dudley, a character who is portrayed as dim-witted, greedy, mean `and fat.
 Research also shows that grade-school children learn to make fun of overweight peers from watching television and playing video games.